Michael Varrati

 Michael Varrati is an American filmmaker, screenwriter, columnist, and actor known primarily for his work within the horror genre and the world of TV movies.
-Outside of his film work, Varrati has used his platform to discuss pop culture and the horror genre as it relates to the LGBTQ experience, frequently writing about and arranging curated speaking events on the topic at such venues as San Diego Comic-Con, as well as serving as the host and curator of the queer horror discussion series Dead for Filth.
+Outside of his film work, Varrati writes and speaks about pop culture and the horror genre as it relates to the LGBTQ experience, including at San Diego Comic-Con, and as the host of the queer horror discussion podcast Dead for Filth.

-Some of Varrati's notable works include Tales of Poe, A Christmas in Vermont, The Wrong Stepmother, the screenlife horror Unusual Attachment, episodes of the popular audio series Darkest Night and Deadly Manners, and serving as a writer/director of the cult series The Boulet Brothers' Dragula.
+Some of Varrati's notable works include There's a Zombie Outside, Tales of Poe, the screenlife horror Unusual Attachment, episodes of the podcasts Darkest Night and Deadly Manners, and serving as a writer/director of the series The Boulet Brothers' Dragula.
 In 2014, Agents of Geek named Varrati one of the "9 Must-Follow Geeks on Twitter."